Archbishop Riordan High School: Marching and concert bands

-Riordan is the only high school in San Francisco to have its own marching band.
-The program consists of marching, concert, jazz, and pep bands.
-At Riordan, the majority of musicians pick up their new instruments in their freshman year while enrolled in the Instrumental Music Ensemble (Beginning Band).
+Riordan has marching, concert, jazz, and pep bands.
+The majority of musicians pick up their new instruments in their freshman year while enrolled in the Instrumental Music Ensemble (Beginning Band).
 They move into the Intermediate Band as sophomores and join the marching band in the second semester and their junior and senior years.
 The band program is one of the few high school music programs that starts students with no musical experience.

 The band competes in the Northern California Band Association (NCBA) along with many other bands from all over the Bay Area.
 It competes in the small schools division (Class D or E) and is one of the biggest bands in its division, with around 90 members.
 The band appears in every San Francisco city parade (Columbus Day, Veteran's Day, Chinese New Year, and St. Patrick's Day).
 In 2010 and 2012, the band was invited to perform as part of the San Francisco Giants Victory Parade down Market Street.
 They also played at the 2013 America's Cup in San Francisco, Super Bowl 50, and the New Year's Day Parades in Rome (2017 & 2024), and London (2019).

 The school also has a Pep Band, a Jazz Combo that regularly participates in California Musical Educators competitions, a drumline, and a Color Guard team that performs with the band during parades.
-The band travels each year and visited Disneyland in 2009, 2011, and 2015 and notiably visited Rome and the Vatican in 2024.
+The band travels each year and visited Disneyland in 2009, 2011, and 2015 and notably visited Rome and the Vatican in 2024.
 There are 160 students in the band program, averaging to nearly one out of every four students being in the band program.